jec057/Robotics_Cape_Installer/README.txt

 If you have difficulty connecting consult BeagleBoard.org http://beagleboard.org/Getting%20Started/

-3) Log in as root and execute the install script and reboot
+3) Log in as root, execute the install.sh script and reboot You will be prompted if you wish to run the BeagleMIP balance or the BeagleQuad fly programs on boot.
+Type the number of the item you wish to select and hit enter.

 root@beaglebone:~#cd BeagleMIP_Installer
-root@beaglebone:~/BeagleMIP_Installer# bash install.sh
+root@beaglebone:~/Robotics_Cape_Installer# bash install.sh
-root@beaglebone:~/BeagleMIP_Installer# reboot
+root@beaglebone:~/Robotics_Cape_Installer# reboot

 4) If all went well, restarting will result in the red LED turning on once the BBB has completely booted.
 To indicate the